 To avenge Apollo’s death, Rocky agrees to fight Ivan next, in Russia.
 Adrian doesn’t want him to do it, so Rocky goes to Russia to train without her, taking Paulie and Apollo’s old trainer, Duke (Tony Burton), with him.
 Eventually, Adrian flies to Russia to give Rocky her blessing and he begins to train in earnest, using old fashioned methods, which is contrast with scenes of Ivan training in a high tech lab, surrounded by Russian scientists who monitor him.
 During the fight, it’s initially going bad for Rocky, until he manages to get the upper hand, and even turns the hostile Russian crowd on his side, and then knocks him out in the 15th round.

 This film has gotten some criticism, and it’s true that the character of Rocky doesn’t really grow in the film.
+This film could be removed from the franchise and it really wouldn’t change anything (aside from providing a reason why Rocky is hesitant to get back in the ring, in part 5).
 The whole subplot where Adrian doesn’t want Rocky to fight, but then changes her mind which helps Rocky’s motivation is retread from Rocky II, and even the fight with Ivan seems similar to the fight against Clubber Lang in Rocky III.
 And the film may have been overly jingoistic, but it was the Reagan Era, it was the US vs The Commies, a little blatant in your face patriotism isn’t such a bad thing.
 Still, I wish Apollo didn’t have to die like he did.
 But at least we got James Brown singing Living In America out of this.
 B

 Written by Sylvester Stallone, directed by John G. Avildsen.
 November 1990